hervenivon/awesome-discoveries/README.md

 ## Technical details 🛠

 This repository is automatically published on [gitbook](https://herve-nivon.gitbook.io/awesome-discoveries/).
-The next iteration is available with private access on [gitbook](https://herve-nivon.gitbook.io/awesome-discoveries-next/).
-That is why a `SUMMARY.md` file exists for instance.
+The next iteration is available with private access on [gitbook](https://herve-nivon.gitbook.io/awesome-discoveries-next/) too.
+That is, for instance, why a `SUMMARY` file exists.

 In case you fork that repository, it is supported by `Python` scripts, here are some details that might be helpful.